 Know Before You Go

-The sculpture is based on the R103, close by to the N3 and Howick/Pietermaritzburg.
+The sculpture is based on the R50, close by to the N3 and Howick/Pietermaritzburg.
 Opening times as of summer 2018 are Monday through Sunday from 9:00 a.m. to 4:00 p.m.
-Entry is free, but donations are welcome.
+There is an entry fee.
 Tours of the site can be arranged online.